-The favorite was a school based Start With Hello contest initiated by teacher and SAVE Promise Club Advisor, Rebecca Russell, using the theme how Start With Hello creates unity in diversity.
+The favorite was a school-based Start With Hello contest initiated by teacher and SAVE Promise Club Advisor, Rebecca Russell, using the theme of how Start With Hello creates unity in diversity.

 Read a winning poem from the school-wide Start With Hello contest.